 The UK & Europe offer so much to excite the imagination with their variety of cultures, nations and varied geographical terrain.
 Although Europe is the world’s smallest continent in land surface, there is so much to see and do.
-Goway’s European tours offers in excess of 30 different countries each with its own unique character and attractions.
+Goway’s European tours offer in excess of 30 different countries each with its own unique character and attractions.

 You can select a cruise with sailings along the Dalmatian coast in the Adriatic, through the beautiful Aegean Sea and the islands of Greece, along the Romantic Rhine, meander along the Danube, sail through the Waterways of Russia between Moscow and St. Petersburg, marvel at the Nordic cities of the Baltics, take a river cruise in the UK, France and Ireland and cruise the beautiful Mediterranean.

 Or perhaps a luxury train journey is appealing such as on the historic Orient Express from Venice to Istanbul or the iconic Royal Scotsman.
 Or you might prefer something really different like the Trans-Siberian Railroad from Moscow to Asia.

 A UK vacation may well start in one of the world’s greatest cities, London but also consider other major destinations such as Royal Edinburgh or Georgian Glasgow.
 The variety of different regions in the UK can be overwhelming – the Lake District, Devon and Cornwall, the Highlands of Scotland, Oxford and Cambridge, Stratford upon Avon, the Cathedral cities of Canterbury and York are all special yet different.

 Across the sea, Ireland, with its green countryside offers very friendly people, romantic castles, awe-inspiring scenery such as the Ring of Kerry, the Cliffs of Mohair and the Dingle, authentic music and traditional pubs and distilleries.
 A visit to the fair city of Dublin is a must.